 Aggregate Distributions Now Reach More Than $14.38 Billion

-NEW YORK, NEW YORK – April 1, 2013 – Irving H. Picard, SIPA Trustee for the liquidation of Bernard L. Madoff Investment Securities LLC said today that the third pro rata interim distribution of recoveries from the Customer Fund to eligible BLMIS customers commenced on Friday, March 29, 2013.
+NEW YORK and WASHINGTON, DC – February 24, 2023 – Irving H. Picard, Securities Investor Protection Act (SIPA) Trustee for the liquidation of Bernard L. Madoff Investment Securities LLC (BLMIS), announced that the fourteenth pro rata interim distribution from the Customer Fund to eligible BLMIS customers commenced today.

-Further information on the ongoing Madoff Recovery Initiative can be found on the SIPA Trustee’s website: www.madofftrustee.com.
+More information on overall recoveries to date and the liquidation can be found on the SIPA Trustee’s website: www.madofftrustee.com.

 Ms. Wang and Messrs.
 Picard and Sheehan would like to thank BakerHostetler attorneys Seanna Brown and Heather Wlodek, who worked on the fourteenth pro rata interim distribution and its related filings, as well as BakerHostetler, Windels Marx, and all of the attorneys and professionals whose work has led to the distribution.
 They would also like to thank Vineet Sehgal and his colleagues at AlixPartners, as well as Michael Post, Kevin H. Bell, Nathanael Kelley, Nicholas Hallenbeck, and their colleagues at SIPC, for their ongoing work and participation in the Madoff Recovery Initiative.